CheyenneW11/CheyenneW11/README.md

-- 👋 Hi, I’m @CheyenneW11
+- 👋 Hi, I’m Cheyenne
 - 👀 I’m interested in computers
 - 🌱 I’m currently learning networking
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning new things and needing help coding.
 - 📫 How to reach me cheynanny@yahoo.com

 <!---